-How members of the public can submit language access complaints/questions/requests: All public facing areas have signs that inform the public how to file complaints, ask questions, or make requests.
+All public facing areas have signs that inform the public how to file complaints, ask questions, or make requests, which in general is best done through the contact DOF website links or through 311.
 If the manager of the specific area cannot provide the requested assistance, customers are encouraged to contact 311.
 These complaints and concerns are then forwarded to the language access liaison for response and correction.